bcgov/nr-forests-access-management/client-code-gen/README.md

 * This is not a desirable behaviour but a temporary solution.
 So in the future, please verify again with higher FastAPI version and investigate further it further to see if it is fixed.

 ## How to Use/Integrate with Generated Client/Lib
-The generated api client code (under /gen directory) can be used in frontend (located `frontend` folder under project root) as one of its dependencies/libs (currently named it as 'fam-api').
+The generated api client code (under /gen directory) can be used in frontend (located `frontend` folder under project root) as one of its dependencies/libs.

 * In frontend package.json, add this dependency:
   ```